-Colin has a bilingual practice in civil litigation and administrative law and he specializes in complex commercial cases.
-Colin acts for a variety of sophisticated commercial clients.
-He has represented business owners, franchisors, lessors and lessees, finance companies and trustees in commercial disputes.
+Colin has a bilingual practice in civil litigation and public and administrative law.
+He specializes in complex commercial cases.
+Colin has acted for a variety of sophisticated commercial clients for over 25 years.
+He represents business owners, franchisors, lessors and lessees, finance companies and trustees in all forms of commercial matters.
 He is frequently retained for technology disputes, insurance-related litigation and defamation actions as well as procurement advice and shareholder, insolvency, product liability and trust matters.

 Colin has an enhanced Government of Canada security clearance (Top Secret (SA)) and is a designated Special Advocate for national security cases.

 When he is not litigating or advising clients, Colin pretends to be an athlete.
 An awesome Ultimate Frisbee player in his youth, he now contents himself with calling “lets” on the squash court and trundling around short, flat cross-country ski trails.
 Salmon angling, photography and wine collecting are other interests that his family grudgingly tolerates.
 His Golden Retriever, Gracie, remains unimpressed with Colin’s advocacy skills.

 LL.B.
 1990 – McGill University

 B.A.
 1983 – Stanford University

 AJEFO (L’Association des juristes d’expression française de l’Ontario)

 Law Society of Ontario